cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   the base field Fp, and H is a cryptographic hash function which outputs at least floor(log2(p)) + 2 bits.
   The function first hashes x, converts the result to an integer, and reduces modulo p to give an element of Fp.
+The function returns this element of Fp, along with an additional bit, which can be used to choose the sign of a point output by an encoding function.

   We provide a more detailed algorithm in {{hashtobase}}.
 The value of i is used to separate inputs when used multiple times in one algorithm (see {{ffstv}}